-Generally speaking, you can categorize a majority of the web hosting plans available into five different categories:
+Generally speaking, you can categorize a majority of the web hosting plans available in five categories:

 Shared hosting is the cheapest & most popular web hosting option.

 With a shared hosting plan, you are renting space on a server that you share with other website owners.
 This also means you’re sharing resources like bandwidth, memory, and processing power.
 This can be a problem, because a web host company typically supports hundreds, even thousands, of websites on a single server.
 Most of these websites will get very little traffic, allowing those who do see higher levels of traffic to use the resources they need.
 Nevertheless, there are no guarantees that you will get the resources necessary to support your website.

-Shared hosting plans offer sufficient firepower for much small business and personal websites at affordable prices.
-Furthermore, you are not responsible for any type of web server management — you have all the functionality of a professionally managed web hosting, but you only shoulder a small portion of the server's cost or hassle.
+Shared hosting plans offer sufficient power for many small business and personal websites at affordable prices.
+Furthermore, you are not responsible for any type of web server management — you have all the functionality of a professionally managed web hosting, but you only shoulder a small portion of the server’s cost or hassle.

 It’s important to note, however, that not all shared hosting is created equal.
 Different companies use different servers, each configured with different amounts of resources, and with different features.
 Furthermore, some companies host more websites on a single server than its peers.
 As such, that $10 per month shared hosting plan probably has many benefits over one costing $0.99 per month.

 If your website exceeds the resources of a shared hosting plan (perhaps you’ve seen higher levels of traffic), the natural next step is a virtual private server (VPS) hosting plan.
 A VPS hosting plan will get you increased performance and larger resource allocations without saddling you with the full cost of your own server.